 Life after graduation is sure to be rocky at times, as we’ve all experienced.
 A memory and signature-filled copy of “Oh, the Places You’ll Go!” by Dr. Seuss becomes a treasured keepsake for life.
 Make sure you remember to write your own special message in the book for your son or daughter.
 You might also consider having grandparents, godparents, or other special family members sign it as well.

-According to Honey, the cost is the lowest it’s been in a while!
+According to Honey at the time of this writing, the cost is the lowest it’s been in a while!

 Now is the perfect time to start doing this wonderful graduation tradition, too.
 It’s May and the end of school is upon us in a few short weeks.
 End of school year gifts like a trip to the ice cream shop or the amusement park are certainly in order, but don’t forget to plan ahead a little.
 Get the book.
 Get it signed.
 When that day finally comes, you’ll be so glad you did.